TheresaLui/SelfHelpContent_v2/articles/microsoft.storage/storage-diagnostics-recovery.md

 ownershipId="StorageMediaEdge_StorageBlobs"
 />

+# Storage resource cannot be recovered

 <!--issueDescription-->

 Storage resource **<!--$ResourceName-->[ResourceName]<!--/$ResourceName-->** recovery is not possible.
-This may due to the following reasons:
+This may due to:
-1. Storage resource with the same name has been created since deletion
+* Storage resource with the same name has been created since deletion
-2. Soft delete is not enabled and deletion has been over the time period which recovery is possible
+* Soft delete is not enabled and deletion has been over the time period which recovery is possible
-3. Deletion happened before soft delete retention period
+* Deletion happened before soft delete retention period

 <!--/issueDescription-->